lks21c/baram/readme.md

 ### Manipulate csv files

-You can easily manipulate csv files in S3.
+You can easily read and write csv files in S3.

 ```python
 # import S3Manager